hexagontruth/hexagontruth/README.md

 A static site by Graham

 - Canonical URL: https://hexagontruth.com/
-- Contact: hexagongraham@gmail.com
+- Contact: graham@hexagontruth.com

 ## Introduction

-A Hexagon Truth static site forked from hexagonlink.
+A Hexagon Truth static site forked from [Hexagon.link](https://github.com/hexagontruth/hexagonlink).

-It has beocome necessary to separate HT from the GHAP brand.
-My art is vast and can no longer be contained in the narrow and &mdash; let's be honest &mdash; somewhat affected conceptual vocabulary of GHAP.

 ## Quick Start

+1. Serve the `public` directory with the static server of your choice.
-1. Open the page
+2. Open the page in your browser.

-That is all.